 Tartar is a result of your eating habits.
 Aside from brushing and flossing, here are a few practices that can help you keep tartar and other potentially harmful oral health conditions at bay.

-In case you are suffering from plaque and tartar and are worried about your oral health, contact Dr. David Powell at All Care Dentistry for an appointment at (801) 266-1414.
+In case you are suffering from plaque and tartar and are worried about your oral health, contact best dentist in Salt Lake City, UT, Dr. David Powell at All Care Dentistry for an appointment at (801) 266-1414.
 Say hello to a healthy smile!